rhayman/ephysiopy/docs/api/ephysiopy/common/spikecalcs/index.rst

    Computes the cross-correlogram between two sets of spikes and estimates how refractory the cross-correlogram is.

-   :param st1: The first set of spikes.
+   :param x1: The first set of spikes.
-   :type st1: np.array
+   :type x1: np.ndarray
-   :param st2: The second set of spikes.
+   :param x2: The second set of spikes.
+If None, x1 is used.
-   :type st2: np.array

-   kwargs:
+   :type x2: np.ndarray, optional
-       Anything that can be fed into xcorr above
+   :param \*\*kwargs: Additional keyword arguments that can be fed into xcorr.
+   :type \*\*kwargs: dict

+   :returns: A tuple containing:
-   :returns: a measure of refractoriness
+             - Q (float): A measure of refractoriness.
-             R (float): a second measure of refractoriness (kicks in for very low firing rates)
+             - R (float): A second measure of refractoriness (kicks in for very low firing rates).
-   :rtype: Q (float)
+   :rtype: tuple

    .. rubric:: Notes